-Required Readings: There are nine required books available for purchase from the University of Florida Bookstore as well as through an on-line retailer of the your choice.
-In order to succeed in the class, you must acquire your own copies as you are required to bring them to class in order to cite examples and weigh evidence from them.
+Required Readings: There are FIVE required books available for purchase from the University of Florida Bookstore as well as through an on-line retailer of the your choice.
+In order to succeed in the class, you must acquire your own copies as you are required to bring hard copies of the readings to class in order to cite examples and weigh evidence from them.
 Notes in the absence of the assigned reading are not acceptable as a substitute.
-Participation is 30% of the grade (see below) and being able to refer to your own highlighted, annotated and (hopefully dog-eared) text will facilitate the quality of your contributions to discussion.
+Participation is 30% of the grade (see below) and being able to refer to your own highlighted, annotated and (hopefully dogeared) text will facilitate the quality of your contributions to discussion.
 In order of assignment, required books are: